 ITI aims to step into the new millennium by developing tools, systems, and techniques better suited to address its challenges.
 In particular: the distribution and use of natural resources, the societal and personal use of energy, global inequality of resources and opportunities, and the relationship of production and consumption all require serious reform.
 Reducing inequalities and social exclusion in Europe, overcoming economic and financial crises, and tackling unemployment require new ideas, strategies, and governance structures that bring opportunities to the young and creative generations and leverage the reflective European society to position Europe as a global actor.

-The long-term vision of ITI is an excellence center of design for global change, aimed at identifying fresh approaches to the design of new technologies, new means of production, and new political configurations that are better suited to the global challenges of this century.
+The long-term vision of ITI is an excellence center of human-centred design and technology for global change, aimed at identifying fresh approaches to the design of new technologies, platforms and socio-technical systems that are better suited to the global challenges of this century.
 Some of these challenges might be unique to Europe but others are shared by communities around the world.
 By projecting ITI into the future of challenge-based research we envision exploring, designing for, and at times even anticipating global critical situations and opportunities for change.
 Strategically placed at the intersection of the American, European and African sides of the Atlantic, ITI is poised to play a crucial role in connecting, exchanging, and contributing to the innovation across the continents with which Portugal enjoys a strong relationship.
 As a multi-disciplinary center combining natural and social scientists, engineers, humanists, designers, and artists, its output will be focused on the area of applied science and human-centered technology.
-We will develop and share methods, working proofs, and “spin-off enterprises” focused on rebalancing the relationship of people and environment, production and consumption, the local and the global.
+We will develop and share methods, working proofs, and spin-offs focused on rebalancing the relationship of people and environment, production and consumption, the local and the global.

 Advances in ICT have fundamentally changed the way people work and live across the globe, a trend that is accelerating as the influence and impact of ICTs spread to ever greater scopes of activity.
 Computing has moved beyond merely increasing productivity at work to providing individuals with unprecedented access to information and powerful new ways to communicate.
 In the decades since the computer became personal, the relevance and scope of the field of HCI has grown in tandem with computing technology.
 Research in ICT no longer asks “what can we build?” but instead “what should we build?”
 HCI researchers and practitioners, with their focus on user needs, tasks and experiences are well suited to address these new kinds of questions.